 Dr Raef Awad is a compassionate and committed radiation oncologist, dedicated to improving patient wellbeing and tailoring personalised treatment plans for those in his care.
 He combines an active interest in clinical research with a sincere and caring approach to delivering the highest level of care.
 Raef prides himself in building strong relationships with his patients through listening to their concerns and using clear, simple language to keep them well-informed throughout their journey.

-Dr Awad graduated from the University of Alexandria in 1991 before training at Alexandria University Hospital in Egypt, completing his Masters in radiation oncology.
+Dr Raef Awad is an experienced radiation oncologist at Icon Cancer Centre Hobart.
+He graduated from the University of Alexandria in 1991 before training at Alexandria University Hospital in Egypt, completing his Masters in radiation oncology.
 In 2002, Dr Awad pursued a Clinical Research Fellowship in radiation oncology at the University of Alabama in the United States, and published many papers in a series of reputable radiation oncology journals, including the International Journal of Radiation Oncology, Biology, Physics.